Sylius/Sylius/docs/api/shipping_categories.rst

     STATUS: 204 No Content

-If you try to perform full shipping category update without all required fields specified, you will receive a 400 error.
+If you try to perform full shipping category update without all the required fields specified, you will receive a 400 error.

 Example
 ^^^^^^^